-Enter the width, length, price per square foot, and any additional installation or customization costs into the calculator to determine the cost of the awning.
-This calculator can also evaluate any of the variables given the others are known.
+Enter the width, projection (length), price per square foot, and any additional installation or customization costs into the calculator to determine the cost of the awning.
+In the Custom Inputs tab, this calculator can also evaluate any one variable when the other four are known.

 Awning Cost Formula